STP Ride Details

 Arrive at the start line with:

 You are responsible for loading your luggage onto the correct truck!
 Your luggage will not be waiting for you if you do not pay attention to the truck's destination.
-Read signs and please ask volunteers if you are unsure.
-If you are in a homestay or a place that is not an official baggage drop be sure to confirm the closest drop location with your host prior to the event.
+Confirm the closest drop location with your host prior to the event.

 - Bike number fixed on your bike and helmet